For over four centuries, Blue and White delftware has been the Netherlands' foremost national product, bringing along a fascinating history.

 In the same way, the Dutch designer Olivier van Herpt had to face challenges and introduce innovations in the process of making the Blue and White porcelain pieces.

-Initially started as a commission by the Gemeentemuseum Den Haag to complete the pedestal of a tulip pyramid from the 17th century, the designer used the ceramic 3D printer he had created, improving the process until he was able to create 14 3D-printed, stackable pieces in porcelain.
+Initially started as a commission by the Gemeentemuseum Den Haag to complete the pedestal of a tulip pyramid from the 17th century, the designer used the ceramic 3D printer he had created, improving the process until he was able to create fourteen 3D-printed, stackable pieces in blue and white porcelain.

 The consistent flow of material is proven by the fine layers that manifest in the precision of the printing process.
 The unglazed surface underlines the character of the material and is shown in the structure as a result of the movement of the printer.
 The tiled surface indicates the digital provenance of the object applied in a precise, sinuous form.